 Crocus cartwrightianus, the autumn-blooming saffron crocus

-Surely, another one of the most iconic flowers of Greece, Crocus cartwrightianus, named in the 1800s for John Cartwright, the British consul to Constantinople, belongs to the family Iridaceae.
+Another of the most iconic flowers of Greece, Crocus cartwrightianus, named in the 1800s for John Cartwright, the British consul to Constantinople, belongs to the family Iridaceae.
 Native to mainland Greece and Crete, it was likely cultivated in ancient Crete at least as early as the Middle Minoan Period, as seen in the spectacularly beautiful fresco called The Saffron Gatherer, depicting a Minoan woman gathering crocuses in a field.

 Used for the saffron that is part of their stigmas, C. cartwrightianus is presumed to be the wild progenitor of the domesticated Crocus sativus, which is now cultivated around the world.